 How long she was in hospital and even why is not known.
 She likely was moved to the Bay area because she had a sister living in Hillsborough.

 Sara’s career through the 1960s was virtually non-existent, at least by a glance of available TV listings.
-She got good reviews in 1961 as the comic relief on the Grammys (the telecast of which, in those days, was way down on the food chain of awards shows), appeared in a dramatic role on “CBS Playhouse” in January 1967 and likely promoted it a month earlier when she dropped in on Gypsy Rose Lee’s daytime show.
+She got good reviews in 1961 as the comic relief, hired as a last-minute emergency fill-in, on the Grammys (the telecast of which, in those days, was way down on the food chain of awards shows), appeared in a dramatic role on “CBS Playhouse” in January 1967 and likely promoted it a month earlier when she dropped in on Gypsy Rose Lee’s daytime show.
 But that’s all I’ve been able to find.

 The News of September 7, 1969 reports Sara in fair condition at Community Hospital of North Hollywood but her father wouldn’t tell the newspaper why, though he mentioned she suffered from arthritis.
 The News did a follow-up on October 14th.

 Sara's Mabel Flapsaddle Bedded by Own Phone